on this page

-The certificate will show on a green background if it’s in a digital wallet such as Apple Wallet or Google Pay.
+The certificate will show on a green background if it’s in a digital wallet such as Apple Wallet or Google Wallet.
 The layout for both Apple and Google is a little different too.

 The certificate in an Apple Wallet will have white and yellow text.

-The certificate in Google Pay will have white text only.
+The certificate in Google Wallet will have white text only.
 The date of birth information is over the page.

 What to do if the proof is fraudulent